- Purchase the complete Expat Arrivals Madrid Guide (PDF)

 The rental market in Madrid is under-developed compared to other Western European capital cities, which means that it can be challenging for expats to find a quality apartment.

-The average furnished apartment in Madrid is often of poorer quality than many expats may be used to, while most landlords expect their tenants to maintain the property themselves.
+The average furnished apartment in Madrid is often of poorer quality than many expats may be used to, and most landlords expect their tenants to maintain the property themselves.

 The good news is that the tenant selection process is not excessively demanding.
-Landlords choose their tenants on a first come, first serve basis; the only requirement being that the tenant shows proof of income, and can pay a security deposit amounting to between one and six months’ rent.
+Landlords choose their tenants on a first come-first serve basis; the only requirement being that the tenant shows proof of income, and can pay a security deposit.

-Sharing apartments, on the other hand, is slowly becoming the default option for students and young professionals who want to live in the city centre, but who cannot afford to pay rent on their own.
+Sharing apartments, on the other hand, is slowly becoming the default option for students and young professionals who want to live in the city centre, but can't afford to pay rent on their own.

 Negotiating a lease in Madrid

-In general, the mandatory initial period is one year, the security deposit is the equivalent of one month of rent (two months if furnished) and payments are due at the start of each month.
+In general, the mandatory initial period is one year and payments are due at the start of each month.

 Expat tenants are often asked to give proof of income (job contract and last three pay slips) and, in rare cases, references from their previous landlord.
 Providing this information to landlords can help an expat to show they are serious about renting a property and can help to differentiate them from other potential tenants.